KooroshRZ/CTF-Writeups/TMU2021/Crypto/435/index.md

 # 435!
-Here is th challenge code and Description
+Here is the challenge code and Description

 ```
 I have an encrypted message and the corresponding secret key, but some of their characters are missing.
 Can you help me find the flag?